fbie/optimized-closure-experiments/Readme.md

 ## Optimized Closures ##

 When digging into the code for `Array2D.init`, the only difference one can find is that the initialization function `f` is "adapted" by calling `OptimizedClosures.FSharFunc<_,_,_>.Adapt f` [before entering the loop](https://github.com/fsharp/fsharp/blob/master/src/fsharp/FSharp.Core/array2.fs#L71).
-The [documentation](https://msdn.microsoft.com/en-us/visualfsharpdocs/conceptual/optimizedclosures.fsharpfunc%5B't1,'t2,'u%5D-class-%5Bfsharp%5D) simply says:
+The [documentation for optimized closures](https://msdn.microsoft.com/en-us/visualfsharpdocs/conceptual/optimizedclosures.fsharpfunc%5B't1,'t2,'u%5D-class-%5Bfsharp%5D) simply says:

 > The .NET Framework type used to represent F# function values that
 > accept two iterated (curried) arguments without intervening